bryanlanghendries/navigation-optimizer/README.md

+import { Box, Stack, Typography, useTheme } from "@mui/material";
+import { useNavigate, useParams } from "react-router-dom";
-import { useContext, useEffect, useRef, useState } from "react";
+import { apiGetFormByExternalUuid, apiPostForm } from "../apiForms";
-import { ContextDetailsForm } from "../contextDetailsForm.ts";
+import { useEffect, useState } from "react";
-import { SurveyCreator, SurveyCreatorComponent } from "survey-creator-react";
+import { Model, Survey } from "survey-react-ui";
 import "survey-core/defaultV2.css";
-import "survey-creator-core/survey-creator-core.min.css";
+import {
+  ButtonOutlinedCancel,
+  CONST_PAGES_WEBEDI,
+  PageMode,
+  PageWrap,
+} from "lib";
+import { useAtomNotification } from "lib/src/atoms/AtomNotification";
+import { useFormView } from "./UseFormView";
+import { LightTheme } from "./themes/lightmode";
+import { DarkTheme } from "./themes/darkmode";
-import { Serializer, FunctionFactory } from "survey-core";
+import { FunctionFactory } from "survey-core";
-import { v4 as uuidv4 } from "uuid";
+//import { generateInvoice } from "./generateInvoice";

 function getInfo(this: any, params: any[]): any {
   const qName = params[2];